dylanvita/CSE455Final/README.md

 ## Previous work
 I used the class's Transfer Learning to Birds tutorial - https://colab.research.google.com/drive/1kHo8VT-onDxbtS3FM77VImG35h_K_Lav?usp=sharing#scrollTo=ciUXCJ5LvN1p.
+I also used the class's ImageNet Transfer Tutorial - https://colab.research.google.com/drive/1EBz4feoaUvz-o_yeMI27LEQBkvrXNc_4?usp=sharing#scrollTo=5lYNVRr8UbCJ.
 All the models I used were ResNets with different model structures loaded pre-trained using pytorch - https://pytorch.org/hub/pytorch_vision_resnet/.

 ## My approach
 First, I loaded the Kaggle dataset into Google CoLab by downloading the dataset then uploading it as my own dataset.
 I loaded it into CoLab using the Kaggle API.
 I then used the code from the class's Transfer Learning to Birds tutorial with some minor changes to get the pytorch DataLoaders from the dataset.
 Again, mostly using the code from the tutorial, I trained each resnet18, resnet34, resnet50, resnet101, resnet152 for one epoch and saved their states in checkpoints in my Google Drive.
 One notable change from the tutorial code, is I normalized all the images to be as described required by the pytorch ResNet page.
 I also had to make the batch size smaller to get the GPU ram usage small enough for resnet101 and 152 to work in colab.
 I then used Matplotlib to plot the losses over the one epoch for each model against each other.
 I also ran resnet152 for 8 epochs and  used the resulting model to generate predictions for the competition.
 I could not run any more than 8 because I ran out of storage.
+I calcululated and plotted the test and validation accuracies afer splitting the data and compared a graph (which was not useful since the test data was all labeled the same).
+However, I concluded that the model at 8 epochs was not overfitting and used that to send up my predictions..

 ## Datasets
 The dataset I used was the dataset given by the Kaggle competition - https://www.kaggle.com/competitions/birds23sp/data.